 Spade Ranch Adventure at Camp Geronimo

 Just when you think that you’ve done it all at Scout Camp, Arizona’s Camp Geronimo takes adventure in camping to a whole new level with the Spade Ranch Adventures!
-Take your pick of so many great things to do: riding ATV’s, Caving, Canyoneering, Mountain Biking and Canoeing.
-This program is for Scouts ages 14 and above.
+Take your pick of so many great things to do: riding, Caving, Canyoneering, Mountain Biking and Canoeing.

 Prepare for Adventure

-- Who can participate?: Scouts who are at least 13 years old by Janurary 1 of the
+- Who can participate?: Scouts who are at least 13 years old by January 1 of the year they are attending.

 year attending.
 Participants must be able to pass the BSA Swimmer’s Test in order to participate in the water activities.